Cat Behavior: Scratching

 Why cats scratch

-Cats must be given and taught appropriate places to engage in scratching behavior.
+- Cats should be given and taught appropriate places to engage in scratching behavior.

-- Nails should be trimmed regularly as this may decrease the damage inflicted upon targets.
-Soft Paws are another treatment option; these pliable nail caps are glued onto the nail and prevent destruction.
+- Nails should be trimmed regularly to decrease the damage inflicted upon the items the cat scratches.
+Nail caps are another option; they are glued onto the nail and prevent destruction from scratching.